 The Supreme Court gave proponents of same-sex marriage two major victories in 2013 – striking down parts of the Defense of Marriage Act that denied the same benefits provided to heterosexual spouses to legally married same-sex couples, and allowing same-sex marriages to resume in California.
 Since then, a lot has has happened, legally, for supporters.

 Here’s a look at same-sex marriage in the United States, by the numbers:

-2001 -- The year the Netherlands made same-sex marriage legal.
+2001 – The year the Netherlands made same-sex marriage legal.
 It was the first country in the world to so.

-2004 -- The year that same-sex marriage became legal in Massachusetts, the first U.S. state to do so.
+2004 – The year that same-sex marriage became legal in Massachusetts, the first U.S. state to do so.

-14 -- The number of countries worldwide where same-sex marriage is legal in the entire country.
-They are: Argentina, Belgium, Canada, Denmark, France, Iceland, the Netherlands, New Zealand, Norway, Portugal, South Africa, Spain, Sweden, and Uruguay.
+19 – Countries worldwide where same-sex marriage has been approved in the entire country: Argentina, Belgium, Brazil, Canada, Denmark, Finland, France, Iceland, Ireland, Luxembourg, the Netherlands, New Zealand, Norway, Portugal, South Africa, Spain, Sweden, the United Kingdom (England, Scotland, Wales), and Uruguay.